keithburgie/blog/content/blog/getting-hooked-on-useeffect/index.md

 ## useState()
 Convention for useState() is a deconstructed array.
 The first word is the variable we will use to access our state, and the second word is a function to update that state.
 Convention is to use "set" +"myState".

 Whatever we put inside useState's parentheses will be the default state.
 It can be any data type or data.
-Above, we've used a nested object for **count**, the same way we would in the state of a class component, and a boolean false for **fullCount**.
+Above, we've used an object for **count**, the same way we would in the state of a class component, and a boolean false for **fullCount**.

 ~~~javascript{numberLines: true}
 const [state, setState] = useState('') // empty string